Duchy12/quest-2-right-eye-blur-fix/README.md

 Enjoy

 ### Extra info
-The oculus-platform-runtime.exe may not always be running
+The oculus-platform-runtime.exe may not always be running (just ignore it)